zbigniewkuras/php-recruitment-test/README.md

 Create new empty git repository.

-In newly created repository create new application component that allows adding new websites and pages by importing [sitemap file](http://www.sitemaps.org/).
+In newly created repository create new application component (composer dependency) that allows adding new websites and pages by importing [sitemap file](http://www.sitemaps.org/).
 This functionality should be accessible via both command line and frontend.

 ## Task 7